List of members of the Hellenic Parliament, June 2023: Syriza

-The party of the major opposition has been plagued by an internal crisis following the election of a new leadership.
-The new president has not been accepted by all the party's supporters and MPs, and soon after his election begun resignations from those who disagreed with his political leadership.
+Syriza had been plagued by an internal crisis following the election of a new leadership.
+The new president had not been accepted by all the party's supporters and MPs, and soon after his election begun resignations from those who disagreed with his political leadership.
 Most of the resigned MPs later formed the New Left party.

 In November 2024, during new internal party elections, there was a new withdrawal of MPs which led to the second split of the party.

 On 21 November 2024, due to the large amount of Syriza members leaving the party, it no longer was the 2nd most represented party.
 Thus, it lost the position of the official opposition, which went to PASOK.